Inventus Mining (CVE:IVS) Trading Down 21.1% – What’s Next?

 Insider Transactions at Inventus Mining

-In other Inventus Mining news, Director Glen Alexander Milne acquired 577,000 shares of the business’s stock in a transaction dated Tuesday, November 19th.
-The stock was bought at an average cost of C$0.06 per share, with a total value of C$31,735.00.
-Insiders have bought 1,952,000 shares of company stock worth $99,235 in the last ninety days.
-Insiders own 31.70% of the company’s stock.
+In related news, Director Glen Alexander Milne acquired 577,000 shares of Inventus Mining stock in a transaction dated Tuesday, November 19th.
+The shares were acquired at an average cost of C$0.06 per share, for a total transaction of C$31,735.00.
+Over the last quarter, insiders have acquired 1,952,000 shares of company stock valued at $99,235.
+31.70% of the stock is currently owned by corporate insiders.

 Inventus Mining Corp. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for gold and base metals.
 It holds 100% interests in the Pardo Paleoplacer gold project covering an area of 3.8 square kilometers block of mineral leases and 180 square kilometers of mineral claims; and Sudbury 2.0 project totaling an area of 240 square kilometers of mineral claims located in Sudbury Mining Division, Ontario.